 Ms. Rioux decided to fight the lawsuit.
 The court conducted a two-day trial at which DHS staff, Ms. Rioux, and Ms. Rioux’s common law husband testified.
 The primary issue is whether or not Ms. Rioux was married and had misrepresented her household composition.
 Ms. Rioux argued that she was not married.
 DHS argued that Ms. Rioux was married under Colorado’s common law marriage rules.

-Over the course of the trial, evidence included a joint tax returns, employment records showing she changed her last name to that of her husband’s, and that Ms. Rioux and her husband leased a home together, and purchased a vehicle together.
+The trial included evidence of a joint tax returns, employment records showing she changed her last name to that of her husband’s, and that Ms. Rioux and her husband leased a home together, and purchased a vehicle together.
 To everyone other than DHS, she presented herself as married.
 She should have disclosed her marriage and her husband’s income to DHS when applying for benefits.

 The court found that Ms. Rioux engaged in fraud and that her debt to DHS should not be discharged.
 This opinion only affects this specific debt since the court found that the filer engaged in fraud with this specific creditor.
 The rest of Ms. Rioux’s dischargeable debts were eliminated.

 While this case is instructive for the elements of fraud, in Colorado it’s also useful for defining a common law marriage.
 It’s possible for a bankruptcy case to be dismissed if a filer engages in fraud against the court, or, in certain situations fraud against specific creditors in certain situations.
-When you file bankruptcy, you must swear that the information you have provided is accurate and honest.
-There are severe penalties for lying: your case can be dismissed (leaving you without the protection against from your creditors by the bankruptcy court) and you can go to jail.
+When you file bankruptcy, the information you provide must be accurate and honest.
+There are severe penalties for lying.
+Your case can be dismissed.
+You can go to jail.

 Claiming that you are single on your bankruptcy petition when you have claimed to be married in other contexts can have serious consequences.
-Marital status and household income (which includes the income of a spouse even if he or she isn’t filing bankruptcy) affects whether or not someone is eligible for a Chapter 7 bankruptcy or how much they have to pay their unsecured creditors in a Chapter 13 bankruptcy repayment plan.
+Marital status and household income (which includes the income of a spouse even if he or she isn’t filing bankruptcy) affects whether or not someone is eligible for a Chapter 7 bankruptcy or how much a filer has to pay their unsecured creditors in a Chapter 13 bankruptcy repayment plan.
+If you claimed to be single on your application for public benefits, and then claim to be married on your bankruptcy petition, you may have just stepped into a big puddle of trouble.